aws-solutions-library-samples/aws-insurancelake-etl/docs/index.md

 ### InsuranceLake 3 Cs

 As shown in the figure below, we use Amazon S3 for storage.
 We use three S3 buckets:
    1. Collect bucket to store raw data in its original format
    1. Cleanse/Curate bucket to store the data that meets the quality and consistency requirements of the lake
-    1. Consume bucket for data that is used by analysts and data consumers of the lake (for example, Amazon Quicksight, Amazon Sagemaker)
+   1. Consume bucket for data that is used by analysts and data consumers of the lake (e.g. Amazon Quicksight, Amazon Sagemaker)

 InsuranceLake is designed to support a number of source systems with different file formats and data partitions.
 To demonstrate, we have provided a CSV parser and sample data files for a source system with two data tables, which are uploaded to the Collect bucket.